4 Ways To Hold Onto The Lessons We Learned In 2020

 It’s no wonder that the vast majority of us are more than ready to leave 2020 behind.
 But our eagerness to start 2021 with a clean slate carries a big risk: We may forget the lessons we learned last year, and lose the anger that allowed us to begin fighting for necessary change.
 Yes, we come to 2021 carrying a lot of baggage from 2020 — but some of it is good baggage, full of learnings that will properly motivate, inspire, and protect us as we travel the daunting road ahead.

-It shouldn’t have taken so long but, for better or for worse, 2020 was the year that many privileged Americans woke up to just how prevalent and deadly racism and prejudice is in this country, and millions pledged to do the work required to become effective allies.
+It shouldn’t have taken so long but, for better or for worse, 2020 was the year that many privileged people woke up to just how prevalent and deadly racism and prejudice is, and millions pledged to do the work required to become effective allies.
 The devastation caused by the natural disasters we experienced prompted us to speak up about climate change with our voices, our votes, and our dollars.
 The COVID-19 pandemic drew our attention to the deep cracks in the U.S. healthcare system that urgently need mending and the true danger of the economic inequality in our country.

 Advertisement